Tattoo Prices in Las Vegas & Best Parlors [Complete Guide]

 Phone: (702) 363-2582

-Hart and Huntington Tattoo Co. located inside the Hard Rock Hotel has a large roster of talented tattoo artists.
+Hart and Huntington Tattoo Co. located inside the Forum Shops at Caesars Palace has a large roster of talented tattoo artists.

 The shop opened in 2004 and over the years they’ve inked thousands of customers.
-They have a huge amount of repeat business which speaks to there dedication and talent.
+They have a huge amount of repeat business which speaks to their dedication and talent.

 They have a Yelp rating of 4 stars with over 60 reviews. (source)

 The shop is open every day of the week and walk-ins are welcome.

 Address: 3500 S Las Vegas Blvd E21, Las Vegas, NV 89109 (google maps)